Pottery made to order | repair and restoration studio in Southern Delaware

 What NOT to do?

-2) Do not heat in oven.
-If the stain is an old oil-based substance (e.g., grease), it can melt and spread under the glaze, creating a larger stain.
+2) Do not heat the item in an oven.
+If the stain is caused by an old oil-based substance, such as grease, heating may cause the oil to melt and spread further under the glaze, potentially making the stain larger.

 What to do?
 Easy way for mildly stained pieces: